Alirezabg/kubernetes-troubleshooting-practise/10-inter-pod-communication-failure.md

 * Firewall rules blocking traffic between the pods.
 * Problems with the pods' networking configuration.
 * Problems with the Kubernetes networking plugin.

-To troubleshoot inter-pod communication failures, you can use the following steps:
+To troubleshoot inter-pod communication failures, you can use the following steps:<br />

 Verify that the pods can communicate with each other on a low-level network.
-You can do this by running the following command on one of the pods:
+You can do this by running the following command on one of the pods:<br />
-`ping <IP address of other pod>`
+`ping <IP address of other pod>`<br />
 If the ping fails, there is a network connectivity issue between the pods.

 Verify that the pods can resolve each other's DNS names.
-You can do this by running the following command on one of the pods:
+You can do this by running the following command on one of the pods:<br />
-`nslookup <service name of other pod>`
+`nslookup <service name of other pod>`<br />
 If the nslookup fails, there is a DNS resolution issue.

 Verify that there are no firewall rules blocking traffic between the pods.
-You can check the firewall rules on each node by running the following command:
+You can check the firewall rules on each node by running the following command:<br />
-`iptables -L`
+`iptables -L`<br />
 If you find any firewall rules that are blocking traffic between the pods, you can delete them or modify them to allow traffic between the pods.

 Verify that the pods' networking configuration is correct.
-You can check the networking configuration of a pod by running the following command:
+You can check the networking configuration of a pod by running the following command:<br />
-`kubectl describe pod <pod-name>`
+`kubectl describe pod <pod-name>`<br />
 Look for any errors in the pod's networking configuration.

 Verify that the Kubernetes networking plugin is working correctly.
-You can check the status of the Kubernetes networking plugin by running the following command:
+You can check the status of the Kubernetes networking plugin by running the following command:<br />
-`kubectl get pods -n kube-system -l component=kube-proxy` If the pod is not running or is in an unhealthy state, there is a problem with the Kubernetes networking plugin.
+`kubectl get pods -n kube-system -l component=kube-proxy`<br />
+If the pod is not running or is in an unhealthy state, there is a problem with the Kubernetes networking plugin.

 If you are still having trouble troubleshooting inter-pod communication failures, you can consult the Kubernetes documentation or ask for help on the Kubernetes community forums.

 Here are some additional troubleshooting tips:

-Try restarting the kube-proxy service.
+Try restarting the kube-proxy service.<br />
-Try deleting the pods and recreating them.
+Try deleting the pods and recreating them.<br />
-Try upgrading to the latest version of Kubernetes.
+Try upgrading to the latest version of Kubernetes.<br />